bcgsc/ntJoin/README.md

 * Target assembly to scaffold: my_scaffolds.fa
 * Two assemblies to use as 'references': assembly_ref1.fa, assembly_ref2.fa
-* Giving the target asssembly a weight of '1' and each reference assemblies weights of '2'
+* Giving the target asssembly a weight of '1' and each reference assembly a weight of '2'
 * Using k=32, w=500

 ```